 It can be hard to see all the way to the back of your mouth, but if you get a good light, you may be able to see that the gum behind the last tooth is red and swollen.
 If the top tooth is hitting the lower gum, you can even see some "dents" in the gum, which are the imprint of the upper tooth.

 There are a couple of things that can be done.

 A more effective solution is a mouthwash that releases oxygen, to kill the low-oxygen-loving bacteria.
 This works better than hot salt water alone, providing you keep the mouthwash in your mouth for long enough.
 AND you have to swish it forcefully around the inflamed gum to get enough of the oxygen-releasing mouthwash in the right spot.
-The best product I have come across is from TheraBreath, and the best prices are usually on Amazon.

 But first you need to have a small plastic syringe to hand.
 And you need to be able to get it to the back of your mouth.
 And then you have to be able to get the tip just at the edge of the gum flap.
 Not easy!

 The commonest one is Metronidazole ("Flagyl"), but you must avoid alcohol while you are taking these tablets.
 The usual dose is 200mg every eight hours, but this may depend on the severity of the infection.

 When you add a gum infection like pericoronitis to the situation, the lower gum swells up, and gets hit by the upper tooth even more!
 Removing the upper tooth (normally a simple procedure) instantly eliminates the trauma to the gum, and the pain relief can be significant.